-Iglesias attributes the success of this to a combination of good lyrics, melody, and excellent production.
-He feels those 3 qualities need to work together to make a timeless hit.
+Iglesias attributes the success of this song to a combination of good lyrics, melody, and excellent production.
+He feels those three qualities need to work together to make a timeless hit.

 The video, directed by Joseph Kahn, follows Iglesias as a criminal on the run with his girlfriend, played by Jennifer Love Hewitt.
 Actor Mickey Roarke plays one of his pursuers, who eventually kills him at the end of the video.
 The UK version gives a more hopeful outlook as Iglesias still moves his legs, implying he survives Roarke's attack.
 Other videos Kahn directed in 2001: U2's "Elevation

 " and "Stuck In A Moment You Can't Get Out Of

 ," Papa Roach's "Between Angels And Insects

 " and Garbage's "Cherry Lips (Go Baby Go!)

 This was a #1 Adult Contemporary hit in the US.
 It continues to get lots of play on "Lite Rock" radio stations.

 Chrysler used this in a commercial for the 2002 Jeep Liberty.